 Panic and exceptions

-By default, Zngur aborts the process if an unwinding (Rust panic or C++ exception) reaches the cross language boundary.
-Handling unwinding adds a non zero performance cost to every function call, and complicates things as catching an unwinding can result in a corrupt state for some objects.
+By default, Zngur aborts the process if unwinding (Rust panic or C++ exception) reaches the cross-language boundary.
+Handling unwinding adds a non-zero performance cost to every function call and complicates things as catching unwinding can result in a corrupt state for some objects.
 (See unwind safety)

 But Zngur has support for converting Rust panics into a C++ exception.
 To enable that, add